FedNC: A Secure and Efficient Federated Learning Method with Network Coding

 \subsubsection{Robustness}

-Intuitively, each packet of the local clients without coding in traditional FL system is equally important.
-To obtain the parameters of all participators, we have to ensure that all channels are stable and secure at all times.
+Intuitively, each packet without coding in traditional FL system is equally important.
+To obtain the parameters of all participators, we have to ensure that all channels are stable at all times.
 But with FedNC, no packet is irreplaceable.
 If any $K$ linearly independent combinations are provided, we will be able to recover the original packets.
-This also shows that FedNC is more efficient to some extent by the following proposition.